-We are looking for a Part-Time Rector to help bring about change and growth, reconfiguring ministry so it meets our current and future needs.
+We are looking for a Part-Time Priest in Charge (Rector-Designate), to help bring about change and growth, reconfiguring ministry so it meets our current and future needs.
 The post holder will live in the Sixpenny Handley Vicarage, centrally in the Benefice.

-As part of the Deanery Plan, the Handley Benefice (St Mary's and St Rumbold's parishes) have for the past four years, been working in close partnership with three small parishes in the neighbouring Chase Benefice; (Chettle, Farnham and Tollard Royal), moving towards supporting one another as a new benefice.
+As part of the Deanery Plan, the Handley Benefice (St Mary's and St Rumbold's parishes) have for the past three years, been working in close partnership with three small parishes in the neighbouring Chase Benefice; (Chettle, Farnham and Tollard Royal), so that they can move towards sharing ministerial and other resources and support one another as a new benefice.
+A pastoral reorganisation, now formulated as a Draft Scheme, is currently being consulted on, with the aim of promoting the church's mission across these five parishes within a single new benefice - the Upper Chase Benefice.

-With its significantly larger population, most ministry will be based in Sixpenny Handley; however, a vital part of the role will be to continue to foster supportive relationships with the four smaller parishes of Chettle, Farnham, Pentridge and Tollard Royal.
-To that end a united service on the third Sunday for all five parishes has been introduced and is working well.
+With its significantly larger population, most work will be based in Sixpenny Handley; however, a vital part of the role will be to continue to foster supportive relationships within the Handley Benefice and with the three neighbouring parishes of Chettle, Farnham and Tollard Royal.
+To that end a united service on the fifth Sundays for all five parishes has been a feature of this growing partnership since 2021 and in 2024 we have begun experimenting with a successful monthly united benefice service on the third Sunday.
 The postholder will in principle give the equivalent of three full days a week, plus Sunday duties in this role.